Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

         * If you are directly connected to a private network, skip this portion of the smoke testing.
         * If you are connected to a private network using a VPN, disconnect from it and try again.
           * If the *privatelink.database.windows.net* DNS Suffix is no longer listed, you can continue.
-  * Using Windows PowerShell, run this command and make a note of the *IP4Address* returned:
+  * Execute the following PowerShell command:

     ```powershell
     Resolve-DnsName mssql-xxxxxxxxxxxxxxxx.database.windows.net
     ```

+  * Make a note of the *IP4Address* returned.
+It is different from the private IP address returned previously in the smoke testing.
   * Navigate to [lookip.net](https://www.lookip.net/ip) and lookup the *IP4Address* from the previous step.
-Examine the *Technical details* and verify that the ISP for the IP Address is *Microsoft Corporation* and the Company is *Microsoft Azure*.
+Examine the *Technical details* and verify that the ISP for the IP Address is `Microsoft Corporation` and the Company is `Microsoft Azure`.
   * Manually enable public access to Azure SQL Database
     * Navigate to *portal.azure.com* > *Home* > *SQL Servers* > *mssql&#x2011;xxxxxxxxxxxxxxxx* > *Security* > *Networking*
     * On the *Public access* tab, click *Selected networks*